 Development has already had significant impact on some residents.

-Weeks after construction began on the Crenshaw Line, local resident Bonique Edwards noticed large cracks in the foundation of her home.
-Neighbors on her block also found large cracks in their garages and fences.
+Weeks after construction began on the Crenshaw Line, some residents noticed large cracks in the foundation of their homes, as well their garages and fences.